PostDocJS/postdoc/README.md

 4. *attachListenerAll(selectors, event, listener)* - registers event listener to all matched elements in respect to the Navigation API (remember that DOM nodes are discarded after navigation complete).
 5. *navigateTo(url)* - executes the navigation programmatically (useful if the user wants to navigate on the button click).

-## Note

-It is still work in progress.
-Use with caution.
-Have fun ✌️